mprinc/vuex/docs/guide/actions.md

 })
 ```

-Action handlers receive a context object which exposes the same set of methods/properties on the store instance, so you can call `context.commit` to commit a mutation, or access the state and getters via `context.state` and `context.getters`.
-We can even call other actions with `context.dispatch`.
+Action handlers receive a <span class='definition'>context object</span> which exposes the same set of methods/properties on the store instance, so you can call `context.commit` to commit a mutation, or access the state and getters via `context.state` and `context.getters`. <span class='important'>We can even call other actions with `context.dispatch`</span>.
 We will see why this context object is not the store instance itself when we introduce [Modules](modules.md) later.

-In practice, we often use ES2015 [argument destructuring](https://github.com/lukehoban/es6features#destructuring) to simplify the code a bit (especially when we need to call `commit` multiple times):
+In practice, we often use <span class='definition'>ES2015 [argument destructuring](https://github.com/lukehoban/es6features#destructuring)</span> to simplify the code a bit (especially when we need to call `commit` multiple times):

 ``` js
 actions: {